DataDog/kics/documentation/rules/terraform/azure/sensitive_port_is_exposed_to_entire_network.md

   id: "594c198b-4d79-41b8-9b36-fde13348b619"
   display_name: "Sensitive Port Is Exposed To Entire Network"
   cloud_provider: "azure"
-  platform: "Terraform"
+  framework: "Terraform"
   severity: "HIGH"
   category: "Networking and Firewall"
 ---
 ## Metadata

-**Name:** `azure/sensitive_port_is_exposed_to_entire_network`

-**Query Name** `Sensitive Port Is Exposed To Entire Network`

 **Id:** `594c198b-4d79-41b8-9b36-fde13348b619`

 **Cloud Provider:** azure

-**Platform** Terraform
+**Framework:** Terraform

 **Severity:** High

 **Category:** Networking and Firewall

+#### Learn More

+ - [Provider Reference](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_security_rule)

-## Description
+### Description

  This check identifies Azure network security rules that expose sensitive ports (such as 23 [Telnet], 110 [POP3], or others) to the entire internet, creating a significant security vulnerability.
 When sensitive ports are accessible from any source IP ('/0', '0.0.0.0/0', or similar notation), attackers can exploit these services to gain unauthorized access, perform reconnaissance, or execute service-specific attacks.
 To remediate this issue, either deny access to these ports, restrict access to specific IP addresses, or change the protocol as shown in the secure example: `access = "Deny"` for sensitive ports or use `source_address_prefix = "192.168.0.0"` instead of `source_address_prefix = "/0"` or `source_address_prefix = "0.0.0.0/0"`.

-#### Learn More

- - [Provider Reference](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_security_rule)

 ## Compliant Code Examples